 It can be tricky to translate your academic skills and experience for the job market outside academia.
-That’s why I’ve developed a one-hour training workshop called ‘How to market yourself for careers outside academia’.
-The workshop helps Masters students and PhDs to identify their transferable skills and understand how to package themselves to secure a great job.
+Why not invite me to your campus, to give a talk or run a workshop?
+Hearing from someone who’s made the journey themselves will help Masters students and PhDs to identify their transferable skills, and understand how to package themselves to secure a great job.

-If you’d like me to run this workshop for your organisation, please get in touch via the contact form at the bottom of this page.
-I can deliver the workshop in person or through a teleconference or Skype call.
-For a flavour of the topics I’ll cover, you’re welcome to download a sample presentation, which I can customise to suit your audience.
+You can get in touch with me via the contact form at the bottom of this page.
+I can deliver a talk in person or through a teleconference or Skype call.
+For a flavour of the topics in one of my talks, you’re welcome to download a sample presentation.